taybro23/Read-It-MS3/README.md

 -	Comments - I would like to add a feature whereby users can comment on an existing review.
 -	Separate Pages – Books to be displayed on their own page.
+-   Pagination - I would like to limit the number of book reviews per page, and it would be good to do this using Pagination.
 -	Bookmarked Books – When a user deletes a review, if someone has bookmarked that particular book, it stays on the list and doesn’t get removed.
 I would also like for the review to be updated if it gets edited.